-Maragogype is hardly ever produced in large quantities.
-Very few farmers dare to produce this delicacy due to the size of the beans, which also brings about its nickname: the Elephant Coffee Bean.
+Maragogype is hardly ever produced in large quantities, making it one of the super rare coffee types.
+Very few farmers dare to produce this delicacy due to the size of the coffee beans, which also brings about its nickname: the Elephant Coffee Bean.

 We managed to obtain just 22kg of it from Finca Santa Lucia in Vereda San Ignacio Vergara, Cundinamarca.
-These 22kgs are quite possibly the only Maragogype available in Europe!
+These 22kgs are quite possibly the only Maragogype coffee beans available in Europe!

 Generally, Maragogypes can bring floral fragrances with citrus acidity and mild sweet notes that can surprise coffee roasters and baristas.
 This plant developed thanks to a natural mutation of the Typica variety and was first discovered in the municipality of Maragogipe, in the Bahia region of North East Brazil.